-Is saying merry Christmas similar to saying: “I wish you longer commitment to your pagan belief.”If Moslems’ children are obligated to opt out of Christmas activities, isn’t this depriving them of something important?
+Is saying merry Christmas similar to saying: “I wish you longer commitment to your pagan belief.”If Muslims’ children are obligated to opt out of Christmas activities, isn’t this depriving them of something important?
 Badawi deals with this as follows:

 I would rather use the term “happy holiday.”

 [However] Social courtesies do not imply acceptance of the Person’s belief.
 Furthermore, it is unfair to call Christian belief “pagan”.
 The Qur’an never referred to Christians or Jews as pagans (mushrikeen).
 It distinctively called them “People of the Book” in spite of what we consider to be elements of Shirk.
 Yet, nowhere in the Qur’an were they given the title “mushrikeen” (see the Qur’an: 98:1).